Mia X: 1999–present

-Beginning in 1999, Mia X went on hiatus from recording following the deaths of fourteen family members, including both her parents, in an eighteen-month span, in addition to the dissolution of the No Limit roster due to Master P pursuing non-musical interests.
+Beginning in 1999, Mia X went on hiatus from recording following the deaths of 14 family members, including both her parents, in an 18-month span, in addition to the dissolution of the No Limit roster due to Master P pursuing non-musical interests.
 In the early 2000s, she worked in real estate and as a ghostwriter for other hip-hop artists.

 In the aftermath of Hurricane Katrina in 2005, Mia X recorded "My FEMA People" in response to the ensuing disastrous conditions in New Orleans.

-Mia X appeared on C-Murder's 2008 release Screamin' 4 Vengeance, on tracks titled "Mihita" and "Posted on tha Block".
-On June 13, 2014, she released a new single titled "Mr. Right", featuring artist Ms. Tasha via her label, Mama Mia Muzic.
-On September 1, 2015, Mia X released a new single titled "No More" featuring Caren Green.
-She released a mixtape in 2010 titled Unladylike Forever, and claimed she was working on a new album titled Betty Rocka Locksmith, but it was never released.
+Mia X appeared on C-Murder's 2008 release Screamin' 4 Vengeance, on tracks "Mihita" and "Posted on tha Block".
+On June 13, 2014, she released a new single "Mr. Right", featuring artist Ms. Tasha via her label, Mama Mia Muzic.
+On September 1, 2015, Mia X released a new single "No More" featuring Caren Green.
+She released a mixtape in 2010 Unladylike Forever and claimed she was working on a new album Betty Rocka Locksmith, but it was never released.